Christian Eckes: Early years

-ARCA successes & first foray into trucks
+ARCA

 Eckes and Venturini remained together for the following two seasons, partaking in ten races of the ARCA Racing Series during 2017 and thirteen the year after.
 He triumphed for the first time at Salem Speedway in April 2018, keeping teammate Chandler Smith at bay over the closing portion of the event to secure the victory.
 He followed up with wins at Illinois State Fairgrounds and Indianapolis Raceway Park during the year, making him the driver with the second-most wins that season despite missing seven races.

 In the week following the win at Salem, Eckes landed a deal with NASCAR Camping World Truck Series team Kyle Busch Motorsports to drive the team's No. 46 entry in four races in the 2018 season, starting at Iowa Speedway in June.
 He led his first laps in the series at Iowa and took his first stage win during stage 2 at the following race in Gateway, though he later crashed out of the contest.
 In total, Eckes's first four starts in the Truck Series included 38 laps led and three finishes inside the top ten.